National Council for Accreditation of Teacher Education (NCATE) Accredited

 EDU 411 Parents, Schools, and Community

 The total number of required hours will vary with course selection.
-Students should refer to the Childhood Education Handbook and an academic adviser for more detailed information.
+Students should refer to the Elementary Education Department Handbook and an academic adviser for more detailed information.